 Section 16(a) of the Exchange Act requires our executive officers, directors, and persons who beneficially own more than 10% of a registered class of our common stock or other equity securities to file with the SEC certain reports of ownership and reports of changes in ownership of our securities.
 Executive officers, directors, and stockholders who hold more than 10% of our outstanding registered common stock are required by the SEC to furnish us with copies of all required forms filed under Section 16(a).
-Based solely on a review of this information and written representations from these persons that no other reports were required, we believe that, during the prior fiscal year all of our executive officers, directors and, to our knowledge, 10% stockholders complied with the filing requirements of Section 16(a) of the Exchange Act, except for Dr. Eshelman, who filed a Form 3 on January 25, 2018 to report his holdings in the Company on January 24, 2018 and a Form 4 on February 6, 2018 to report his purchase of 335,000 shares of the Company's common stock on January 29, 2018; Dr. Ianchulev, who filed a Form 4 on February 6, 2018 to report his purchase of 10,000 shares of the Company's common stock on January 29, 2018; Dr. LaBelle, who filed a Form 4 on February 8, 2018 to report his purchase of 10,000 shares of the Company's common stock on January 29, 2018; Mr. Yoshida, who filed a Form 4 on February 9, 2018 to report the purchase of 100,000 shares of the Company's common stock on January 29, 2018 by Senju Pharmaceuticals Co., Ltd.; Senju Pharmaceuticals Co., Ltd., which filed a Form 4 on February 9, 2018 to report the purchase of 100,000 shares of the Company's common stock on January 29, 2018; Mr. Clauson, who filed a Form 3 on April 12, 2018 to report his holdings in the Company on January 24, 2018; Dr. Sun, who filed a Form 4 on July 30, 2018 to report his acquisition of RSUs on July 24, 2018; and Ms. Clasby, who filed a Form 4 on September 18, 2018 to report the exercise of a stock option on September 10, 2018.
+Based solely on a review of this information and written representations from these persons that no other reports were required, we believe that, during the prior fiscal year all of our executive officers, directors, and, to our knowledge, 10% stockholders complied with the filing requirements of Section 16(a) of the Exchange Act, except for Dr. Mario, who filed a Form 4 on May 21, 2019 to report the purchase of 90,000 shares of the Company's common stock on January 29, 2018; Stuart Grant, who filed a Form 3 on July 23, 2019 to report his holdings in the Company on July 11, 2019 and a Form 4 on November 18, 2019 to report his purchases of an aggregate of 131,017 shares of the Company's common stock on various dates between September 27, 2019 until November 13, 2019; and Mr. Rowe who filed a Form 4 on February 3, 2020 to report the purchase of 100 shares of the Company's common stock on September 30, 2019.